royespnz-jpg/vowels/read.md

 Three of the book's figures are folded into one live drawing:

 - **Figure 4.1** gives the layout: the quadrant sitting inside the oral cavity, front / central / back across, high / mid / low down.
+The grid geometry and every vowel's position were measured off the printed figure at 400 dpi, so the left edge and the front|central divider slant at their true — and different — angles, the central|back divider is vertical, and each vowel lands in the cell the book puts it in (/ɑ/ low **central**, not back).
 - **Figure 4.2** gives the tongue contours.
 The solid vermilion line is the selected vowel; the dashed lines behind it are all the others, so the whole system stays visible at once.